-The RADA Shakespeare Awards offer a unique one-to-one learning experience.
-Our tutors give feedback in the room, to develop your pupils' skills and inspire their acting.
+The RADA Shakespeare Awards offer a unique one-to-one learning experience for students.
+Our tutors give feedback in the room, to develop skills and inspire young performers.

 We run workshops for teachers who are helping students to prepare for their Award.
 Our practical exercises and discussions will inspire you to get the most out of teaching Shakespeare, as well as continuing your professional development.